mahdikarami8484/SnakeGame/README.md

 ```
 ## How to Execute

- **Note that Windows operating system is required to run this program.**
+Enter the `build` folder after building the project and run `snake.exe`.

-To run it, just complete the compilation steps first, then enter the build folder and run `snake.exe`
+**Note that this application is currenly compatible with Windows.
+Make sure you run this program through Command Prompt.**

 ## Contribution